jdjakub/phd-thesis/ch-bl.md

 The above points are, of course, a high-level sketch, but it is *programming* all the same and is plausible to achieve with a high-level language.
 Techniques from the literature would be helpful, such as Hazel's calculus for editing structures with holes\ \cite{Hazel}, or bi-directional synchronisation between the rendered graphics and the state's ground truth\ \cite{SnS}.

 ## Real Example: Colour Preview
 While the above speculation has value, it is only fair that we show a real example.
-We only had time to implement a very modest proof-of-concept: instead of a hex string for colours, let's see a rectangle with that colour instead.
+We only had time to implement a very modest proof-of-concept: instead of a hex string for colours, let us see a rectangle with that colour instead.

 Some Masp code (Figure\ \ref{lst:rendermapentry}) lives under the global register `render_map_entry`.
 It is invoked from the JavaScript function for rendering map entries in the tree editor.
 It checks if a map entry is named "color", and if so, returns an appropriately coloured box with a grey border.
 Figure\ \ref{fig:hex-vs-boxes} shows the difference.